These Numbers Show Favorable Signs for ReWalk Robotics Ltd. (RWLK)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 25.78% loss in the last 1 month and extending the period to 3 months gives it a 103.60%, and is 4.81% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.11% over the week and 19.84% over the month.
+The stock witnessed a -8.39% loss in the last 1 month and extending the period to 3 months gives it a 147.90%, and is -5.14% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.70% over the week and 19.18% over the month.

 ReWalk Robotics Ltd. (RWLK) Analyst Forecasts